grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 ## Programming using the Faust aware VCV Prototype module

-The [VCV Prototype module](https://github.com/VCVRack/VCV-Prototype) run scripting languages for prototyping, learning, and live coding.
+The [VCV Prototype module](https://github.com/VCVRack/VCV-Prototype) runs scripting languages for prototyping, learning, and live coding.
 It can currently be programmed using JavaScript, [Lua](https://www.lua.org), [Vult](https://github.com/modlfo/vult), or [PureData](https://puredata.info).
 A generic GUI with 6 inputs/outputs (either audio or CV signals), 6 knobs, 6 lights (RGB LEDs) or 6 switches (with RGB LEDs) is defined.

-Note that **only monophonic examples** can be coded with the propotype.
+Note that **only monophonic examples** can be coded with the prototype.

 <img src="img/VCV_Prototype.png" width="30%" class="mx-auto d-block">